Dog Suffocation Awareness: Bree Almost Suffocated In A Chip Bag—Prevent Pet Suffocation

 Help me spread awareness about this growing problem so we can continue to save dogs’ lives!

 Please sign and share my online petition that has almost 7,000 signatures now.
 Follow us on Twitter.
-Please visit my Facebook page Prevent Pet Suffocation and my website to learn how to protect your dog and home by properly disposing of chip bags and other food packaging.
-While you are there, watch the Memorial Photos slideshow and see for yourself many of the innocent dogs who all needlessly died.
+Please visit my Facebook page Prevent Pet Suffocation and my website.
+Learn how to protect your dog and home by properly disposing of chip bags and other food packaging.
+While you are there, watch the Memorial Photos slideshow.
+See for yourself many of the innocent dogs who all needlessly died.

 With your help, we can fight back against these dangerous bags who show our dogs no mercy.